xbokmd/plastilinn/docs/xBoK/sections/solution_Name_-_Roadmap.md

   - plan that outlines the steps and strategies needed to implement a business model solution.
 - ## 📰 Content type
   - Content is of type template
-- ## 🔑 Keys

-- ## 🤖 innCoPilot
-  If solution id___roadmap is defined as :plan that outlines the steps and strategies needed to implement a business model solution., What could it be?How have you determined the specific solution category for your startup?
-  What are the main characteristics, functions, or purposes that define your solution category?
-  How does your product differentiate itself within its solution category?
-  Have you analyzed the competition within your solution category?
-If so, what are the main competitors and how does your product compare to theirs?
-  How do you plan to position your product within its solution category to attract and retain customers?
 - ## 📖 Description
   The concept of "Solution/Roadmap" in business modeling is a strategic plan that outlines the steps and strategies needed to implement a business model solution.
 This roadmap serves as a guide for businesses to navigate their way from their current state to their desired future state.
 It is a critical tool for managing change, driving alignment, and facilitating decision-making within a business.